-Of course, due to the things that Batman was doing as a masked vigilante, the government had to take action by sending Superman to take him down.
+Of course, the government had to take action by sending Superman to take him down because of the things that Batman was doing as a masked vigilante.
 This caused a battle between the two former friends, as Batman used his exoskeleton armor and Kryptonite to try to defeat Superman.
 Bruce dominated Superman, only for his heart to give out in what was a fake death so that he could continue to help the city of Gotham in secret.

 14. Alternate Dick Grayson

 One of the characters that inherited the Batman cowl was Dick Grayson, who is better known as the first Robin and arguably Batman’s favorite sidekick.
 Of course, this version of Batman is an alternate version of Dick Grayson instead.
 In this storyline, Booster Gold got stuck in a twisted timeline where he stopped the death of Bruce’s parents so he could show Batman what his life would have been had his parents been around.

 In that regard, Bruce lived a good life, but the rest of Gotham suffered.
 Dick Grayson never became Robin because he became the timeline’s Batman as he was forced to rely on deadly weapons because he never received formal training from Bruce’s Batman.
 He was an effective Batman that fought crime in a harsh and brutal manner.